anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 # Content-based Pixel Retrieval

-Pixel retrieval, often referred to as segmented instance retrieval, is a new task within computer vision.
+Pixel retrieval, or segmented instance retrieval, is a new task within computer vision.
 The primary objective is to identify pixels that represent a specific query object within a database.
 This involves the machine's ability to recognize, localize, and segment the query object in database images in real-time.
 Essentially, it's a pixel-level and instance-level recognition task, as illustrated in the figure below:

 ![Pixel Retrieval Image](https://github.com/anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/assets/91877920/ae1aa937-0923-4b44-b330-b7010eb28945)